sv720/Compilers_project/Timeline.md

 - introduce genrateMIPS function for all classes
 - mips working for vars&function declarations, addu and subu (only int)

 ### 14 Mar 2022:
 - implemented qeru-mips and bin/c_compiler personalised command to run and test the compiler

 ### 16 Mar 2022:
 - mips working for local_var and integer (arithmetic, parameters, variable allocation to registers)

+### 18 Mar 2022:
+- relative stack/frame pointers implemented
+- allocating temporary registers for operations and emtying them after use
+- implemented while, if and for loops for generating mips

+TODO: "Unable to empty registers" - for_in_for testcase (parsing error)
+        - in general take a look at for, NOT WORKING (anf while loops, tho they work)